Wiechciu/text-forge/docs/menus.md

 Closes the editor.

 ## Project
-This menu contains commands and actions related to projects.
+This menu includes commands and actions related to projects.

 ### New Project
-Opens **New Project** window to create new project.
+Opens the **New Project** window to create new project.

 ### Open Project
-Opens a file dialog to select a `.tfproj` file to open as a project.
+Opens a file dialog to select a `.tfproj` file and open it as a project.

 !!!
 Note

-	You can open a project usin **File > Open** option, but it isn't recommended.
+    You can open a project using the **File > Open** option, but it isn't recommended.
+Prefer **Project > Open Project** for proper `.tfproj` handling.

 ### Recent Projects
 Opens a list of recent projects.
-You can click on a project to open it.
+Click a project to open it.

 ### Close Project
-Closes current project.
+Closes the current project.

 !!!
 Note

-	When you open a file that isn't in project files, editor will close current project.
-If you want to add new file to project files, use **Project > Project Settings > Include > Add Files...** option.
+    When you open a file that isn't in the project's files, the editor will close the current project.
+    To add a new file to the project, use **Project > Project Settings > Include > Add Files...**.

 ### Project Settings
-Opens **Project Settings** window, where you can modify current project configurations.
+Opens the **Project Settings** window, where you can modify the current project's configuration.

 ## Edit
 This menu contains commands and actions related to editing the content of the file.